Welcome Brothers and Sisters in Christ!

 ACNA MUSIC TASK FORCE

-Mark Williams.
+Mark K. Williams.
 Mark was chosen to chair the ACNA Music Task Force by Archbishop Robert Duncan.
-Mark has served as the Parish Musician at historic Christ Church Anglican (1733) in Savannah, Georgia since 1998. having served previously in a full-time capacity in Seattle, Houston, and Orlando.
+Mark has served as the Parish Musician at historic Christ Church Anglican (1733) in Savannah, Georgia since 1998 having served previously in a full-time capacity in Seattle, Houston, and Orlando.
 His current church separated from the Episcopal Church in 2007, fought a long battle in the courts, lost their historic building, met in a local Presbyterian Church for several years, and have now restored a local historic church building in Savannah into their new church home.
-Of interest, Christ Church Anglican has had several notable rectors lead their historic church: The Rev. John Wesley (while at Christ Church founded the first Sunday School in America and wrote the first English Hymnal printed by a company owned by Benjamin Franklin), The Rev. George Whitefield (famous preacher of the Great Awakening in the American Colonies and a founder of The Evangelical Movement), and The Rev. Bland Tucker (writer of many beloved Anglican hymns, only John Mason Neale is credited with more items in The Hymnal 1982).
-Clearly, Mark enjoys walking in and carrying on this rich history as the parish’s chief musician.

-Serving at Christ Church as a full-time Pastoral Church Musician, Mark is best known for leading a Music Ministry rather than a Music Program (which includes adult, children’s, and Compline choirs, a touring/outreach youth handbell choir, as well as an instrumental Folk Group/Praise Team that leads singing during communion).
+Serving at Christ Church as a full-time Pastoral Church Musician, Mark is best known for leading a Music Ministry rather than a Music Program which includes adult, children’s, and Compline choirs, a touring/outreach youth handbell choir, as well as an instrumental Folk Group/Praise Team that leads singing during communion.
 Mark is a gifted teacher and music educator and comes from a long lineage of educators.
 He also regularly composes for the church, having written three service music Masses and numerous anthems, hymns, and Psalm settings.
-Furthermore, his lovely wife Tina is a professional soprano soloist and runs a large voice studio out of the church.
-(Both have their Masters, Mark in Church Music and Tina in Vocal Performance, from Seattle Pacific University and Peabody Conservatory/Georgia Southern University respectively.)

 Following his time in Seattle, Mark participated in the high church music ministry of St. Luke’s Cathedral in Orlando under Canon Ben Lane.
-Mark met his wife Tina there and his years of organ playing came alive again in his time at the cathedral.
+Mark met his wife Tina there, a professional classical singer and voice teacher, and his years of organ playing came alive again in his time at the cathedral.
 Additionally, he spent two intensive summer studies under composer and song leader Alice Parker on her farm in western Massachusetts.
 This was a formative time for Mark studying hymn leading and arranging, the characteristics of good melody, and furthering the skill of composition.
 And finally, his many years of interest in designing and constructing church organs led him to design and to build the 56-rank Hauptwerk Williams Opus 3 organ for his home church of Christ Church Anglican in Savannah.

 All this to say, Mark gives all credit and much thanks to the Lord for the breadth and gift of these many experiences.
 Experiences which allow him to walk joyfully in our Province’s high churches, low churches, and everything in between churches as well as within all styles of sacred music, without prejudice.
 Mark is well-known for two sayings.
 First, “I really don’t care so much about what the style of the music is.
 What I care about is whether the music is well-crafted, if it is singable, and if it is appropriate for liturgical worship, the church season, and the lections of the day.”
 And second, “I want people who visit our church not to leave worship talking about what a great music ministry our church has, but about what a great God we all have!”